AmateurECE/WebTemplate/README.md

 remote repository.
 The name of the remote can be selected at install time, so the user may also maintain another remote repository.

-The install script assumes the remote machine is running either MacOS or some flavor of Linux.
+The install script assumes the remote machine is running some flavor of Linux.
 Cygwin may be supported by default, but this is not tested.

 The logged in user (on the remote machine) must also have write permissions for the selected directory, write permissions for the file `/etc/nginx/nginx.conf`,